Aditya06kr/Talkative/README.md

 This repository contains the source code for Talkative, a real-time chat application built with the MERN stack (MongoDB, Express, React, Node.js) and Socket.IO.
 The app allows users to engage in live chat conversations, displays online users, and features a modern and simple design that is responsive across all devices.

-[Live Demo](https://talkative-zos4.onrender.com/) :-  Please wait 30-40 seconds initially to allow the server to start.
+[Live Demo](https://talkative-zos4.onrender.com/) :-  Click here to visit Talkative

 ## Features